Shin Kamen Rider (film): Development

-Anno first proposed Shin Kamen Rider after growing close with Toei producer Muneyuki Kii during the production of his 2012 film Evangelion: 3.0 You Can (Not) Redo.
+Hideaki Anno first proposed Shin Kamen Rider after growing close with Toei Company producer Muneyuki Kii during the production of his 2012 film Evangelion: 3.0 You Can (Not) Redo.
 Planning for the film began in 2015 with Anno as director and screenwriter.
 Toei initially aimed for release in 2021, the year of the Kamen Rider franchise's 50th anniversary; however, production was delayed due to the outbreak of the COVID-19 pandemic.

-The film was announced in a press conference on April 3, 2021, the 50th anniversary of the franchise's first episode.
+The film was announced in a press conference on April 3, 2021, the 50th anniversary of the franchise's very first episode.
 Anno, who grew up with the original 1971 Kamen Rider series, expressed his admiration for the franchise, calling it "epoch-making" and expressing a desire to "give back in some small way".
 Executive producer Shinichirō Shirakura revealed the teaser poster, illustrated by Mahiro Maeda, as well as plans for a Japanese release in March 2023.

 In September 2021, the film's official Twitter account announced the script had been finalized, and shooting was soon to begin.
-The first teaser was revealed at a press conference on September 30, along with the casting of leads Ikematsu and Hamabe.
-The teaser is a faithful recreation of the original series' opening title sequence, and revealed the designs of Kamen Rider, his Cyclone motorcycle and the iconic villain Spider Man.
-A statue of the film's iteration of Kamen Rider was displayed at the Hideaki Anno Exhibition, alongside statues of Shin Godzilla and Shin Ultramans titular characters.

 On October 10, the film's official Twitter account revealed that Hayato Ichimonji/Kamen Rider 2 would appear in the film.
 On January 1, 2022, it was revealed that Tasuku Emoto would play the role.

 Design

 The film's version of Kamen Rider was designed by Anno, Maeda, and Ikuto Yamashita.
 A number of approaches to modernizing the design were considered, but the designers felt they steered too close to previous reimaginings such as Kamen Rider: The First and Kamen Rider Black.
 It was ultimately decided to go "back to basics," retaining the overall design of the original 1971 suit with only subtle alterations.

 Yamashita also designed the film's incarnation of the Cyclone, Kamen Rider's motorcycle.
 Use of a fully computer-generated bike was proposed, but ultimately rejected due to concerns over budget and screentime.
 The designer realized it would be impossible to faithfully recreate the original Cyclone's silhouette with a modern bike; As such, production focused on finding a practical vehicle suited for the film's action sequences, which then served as the base for Yamashita's design.

-Yutaka Izubuchi, a veteran designer who worked on the previous film reboot, Kamen Rider: The First, designed the Kumo Augment-01, the film's incarnation of Spider Man.
+Yutaka Izubuchi, a veteran designer who worked on the previous film reboot, Kamen Rider: The First, designed the Spider-Aug, the film's incarnation of Spider Man.